utiasDSL/lsy_drone_racing/README.md

 #### In Simulation

-To run the LSY Autonomous Drone Racing project in simulation, you will need 2 repositories:
+To run the LSY Autonomous Drone Racing project course in simulation, you will need the following repositories:
 - [lsy_drone_racing](https://github.com/utiasDSL/lsy_drone_racing) - `main` branch: This repository contains the environments and scripts to simulate and deploy the drones in the racing challenge.
 - [crazyflow](https://github.com/utiasDSL/crazyflow) - `main` branch: This repository constains the drone simulation.
+- [drone-models](https://github.com/utiasDSL/drone-models) - `main` branch: Dynamics Models of the crazyflie quadrotor.
+- [drone-controllers](https://github.com/utiasDSL/drone-controllers) - `main` branch: Controllers of the crazyflie quadrotor.

+Note that in the [installation section](#step-by-step-installation), we show how those packages are installed automatically.

 #### On Hardware

 To run the LSY Autonomous Drone Racing project in the lab on real hardware, you need three additional repositories to the ones required for the simulation:
 - [motion_capture_tracking](https://github.com/utiasDSL/motion_capture_tracking) - `ros2` branch: This repository is a ROS 2 package that receives data from our VICON motion capture system and publishes it under the `\tf` topic via ROS2.
-- [estimators](https://github.com/utiasDSL/estimators) - `main` branch: Estimators to accurately predict the drone state based on the vicon measurements.
+- [drone-estimators](https://github.com/utiasDSL/drone-estimators) - `main` branch: Estimators to accurately predict the drone state based on the vicon measurements.
-- [models](https://github.com/utiasDSL/models) - `main` branch: Dynamics Models of the crazyflie quadrotor.

 ## Step-by-Step Installation